will62794/will62794.github.io/_posts/2020-07-21-specifying-systems-tla.markdown

 $$ Spec \Rightarrow P$$

 where $$Spec$$ is the specification of your system and $$P$$ is a temporal property you want to check.
-The goal of verification is to check the truth of the above formula.
+Generally, the goal of verification is to check the truth of the above formula.

 The elegant aspect of TLA+ is that there is no fundamental distinction between temporal properties used for defining the behavior of your system (specification) and stating correctness properties of your system (verification).
 In the abstract, they are the same conceptual objects i.e. temporal properties.
 We just intepret them differently depending on the context e.g. for specification versus verification.